 To put these in perspective, the population of the United States of America is 315,000,000 (January 2013).

 If you care and are knowledgeable about accessibility and want to help please consider contributing.
 We would love people to help write articles, edit inaccuracies, and provide top-level information.

 About this site

 This site is built with Jekyll & Bootstrap, collaboratively by developers (see the footer) on Github.
 In its current state, The Accessibility Project may not be a perfect example of an accessible website… yet.
-We’re commited, through the power of Open Source, to incrementally improve our own accessibility on the site going forward.
+We’re committed, through the power of Open Source, to incrementally improve our own accessibility on the site going forward.